seantarogers/EtwNServiceBus/README.md

 ## Overview

 This is a lightweight, multi-threaded, generic ETW Consumer.
 It consumes trace events from configurable Event Sources.
-The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit Debug and Error events to ETW.
+The solution also contains an ETW Provider that has configured it's NServiceBus Bus instance to emit Debug and Error trace events to ETW.
 The Consumer was written as a simplified and easily deployable alternative to [the Semantic Logging Application Block (SLAB)](https://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx).
 The Provider was written as a high performance logger for NServiceBus.

 ## Performance Comparisons